facebookresearch/PyTorch-BigGraph/README.md

 PBG_INSTALL_CPP=1 pip install .
 ```

-Everything will work identically except that you won't be able to run GPU training (`torchbiggraph_train_gpu`).
+Everything will work identically except that you will be able to run GPU training (`torchbiggraph_train_gpu`).

 ## Getting started